Project Euler Problem 25 Statement

 HackerRank version

-This solution also solves HackerRank's version of Project Euler Problem 25.
-HackerRank increases the challenge to finding the first term in the Fibonacci sequence with $d$ digits for $2\le d\le 5000$ and accommodating up to 5,000 test cases.
+Project Euler Problem 25 extends the challenge to finding the first term in the Fibonacci sequence with 2 ≤ d ≤ 5,000 digits.

 Python Source Code